ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 * Connection: A Connection object represents an active transport protocol instance that can send and/or receive Messages between local and remote systems.
 It holds state pertaining to the underlying transport protocol instance and any ongoing data transfer.
 This represents, for example, an active connection in a connection-oriented protocol such as TCP, or a fully-specified 5-tuple for a connectionless protocol such as UDP.

 * Listener: A Listener object accepts incoming transport protocol connections from remote systems and generates corresponding Connection objects.
 It is created from a Preconnection object that specifies the type of incoming connections it will accept.

+* Connection Pool: A Connection Pool hides a set of Connections and Listeners between equivalent Endpoints.
+When used as initiator pool, it automatically maps requests to established Connections or establishes Connections when necessary.
+When used as responder pool, it automatically listens for connections and delivers messages received from these to the application.

 ### Pre-Establishment {#preestablishment}